 It is very common for the crown or third eye energies to open without embodiment or the processing of the first three chakras.
 The first three chakras have to do with us.
 The upper chakras, while dealing with us, have to deal with the lighter or more distant aspects of ego.
 For many of us they are opened through energy work, psychotherapy, psychedelics, genetics, trauma, previous lifetime experiences, or karma, without having knowledge of grounding or working on the first three chakras.
 This is common in New Age circles and our top-heavy Indo-European culture, and it was what throwed myself out in years of spiritual crises.
 The first three chakras are difficult to get to a place of balance and most of us prefer the excitement and romanticism of learning about the higher chakras than the work required to be centered in our lower chakras.
 Unfortunately, this top-heavy idea has become an integrated part of New Age, where the different techniques are formed as an aversion against preparatory work.
 You will constantly hear the easy solutions: “three easy steps to open your third eye, how to enable astral travel, how to become a psychic”, etc., etc. You will hear the differentiations in “what is easy, and what is difficult” and statements such as “with this technique you can quit years of meditation.”
 In agreement with consumer culture it is a “user-friendly” spirituality.
 You can also call it Google spirituality.

 The upper chakras are the chakras of spirit, and the connection of spirit to our own human consciousness.
 These are the subtler senses, the “clairs” and other extrasensory information.
-The information then is intended to filter through our physical bodies from the crown down into the abdomen, meeting the energy of the first three chakras and finally processing out the feet, through the aura, and back of the neck.
+The information then is intended to filter through our physical bodies from the crown down into the abdomen, meeting the energy of the first three chakras and finally processing out the feet, through the aura, or through the three spirit gates which are in the spine at the sacrum, back of the heart, and back of the neck.
 Without having the lower chakras open this does not happen and we are left with physical, emotional, and spiritual repercussions.
 When we have balanced our first four chakras and the fifth, sixth, and seventh chakras open naturally, we can have energy flow through our entire midline and out into the Earth and Heavens in a balanced way.

 6) The Magical Chimney (sixth gate)